 Picture Profile : The Firth of Clyde

-The Firth of Clyde, where the River Clyde flows into the North Sea, has some spectacular views.
+The Firth of Clyde, where the River Clyde flows into the Irish Sea, has some spectacular views.

 The river flows between the Renfrewshire mainland and the Argyll peninsula and regular ferries take 20 minutes to cross between Gourock and Dunoon; saving a 55 mile (3 hour) trip by road.